WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 4.1

-List of authentication backends to allow registration from in case it is otherwise disabled by :setting:`REGISTRATION_OPEN`.
+List of authentication backends to allow registration from.
+This only limits new registrations, users can still authenticate and add authentication using all configured authentication backends.

+It is recommeded to keep :setting:`REGISTRATION_OPEN` enabled while limiting registration backends, otherwise users will be able to register, but Weblate will not show links to register in the user interface.

 Example: